intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    For Action: The liaison statement requests that the addressee do
       something on the sender's behalf, usually within a stated time frame.
-This is also used if a document is sent out for comment and the review feedback is expedted in the stated time frame.
+This is also used if a document is sent out for comment and the review feedback is expected in the stated time frame.

    In Response: The liaison statement includes a response to a liaison
       statement from the peer organization on one or more of its